bluelightspirit/IsbnValidator/README.md

 1) How to use a scanner to check for user input.
 2) How to use Integer.parseInt().

+## What goal(s) did I accomplish?

+I created a tool that uses a math formula to determine if the ISBN number is valid!

 ## Compiling

 This program uses solely Java to compile.